microsoft/xpoc-framework/README.md

 We are seeking feedback on the following open questions:

 * Should the XPOC manifest live in the Origin's website root directory (as currently specified) or in a `/.well-known` directory (as specified in [RFC 5785](https://datatracker.ietf.org/doc/html/rfc5785)).
 The current approaches is simpler, but using a well-known folder follows a pattern used by many web discovery protocols and might provide organizational benefits.
+* Should the linked accounts and content items be listed in the same manifest (as currently specified), or listed in two different ones?
+Presumably, the linked account list will not change very often while the content item list would grow frequently.
+Should a different URI prefixes be used for these two different data types?
+This would facilitate the validation tools implementation, at the expense of a slightly more complicated specification.

 ## Contributing